Privacy Policy

 2. WHAT PERSONAL DATA WE COLLECT AND HOW WE COLLECT IT

-“Personal Data” is any information about an individual from which that person can be identified.
+Personal data includes any information about an individual from which that individual can be identified.
 It might include your name, mailing address, email address, telephone number, company, title, site username or site password.
-It does not include data where the identity has been removed (anonymous data).
+It does not include data from which you are not identifiable (anonymous data).

-We collect, store and process your Personal Data by different methods depending on whether you are a candidate, client, supplier or website user.
+We collect, store and process your personal data by different methods depending on whether you are a candidate, client, supplier, or website user.

 WHERE YOU ARE A CANDIDATE: